 - Sub-folders.
 This adds the benefit of the option to choose the language, and the domain for the particular region opens.
 For instance. www.xyz.com/us/.

-Whichever domain you decide to choose, design for each domain will vary.
+Whichever domain you decide to choose, the design for each domain will vary.
 You need to take care of how you are going to attract the target audience.
 Usually, companies are keen to hire website translation services that share their expertise and translate the website according to the requirement.
-If you choose to use a subfolder or a subdomain then make sure that the source website is adaptable into other languages.
+If you choose to use a subfolder or a subdomain then make sure that the source website is adaptable to other languages.

 Types of font and typeface to consider